brianguenter/FastDifferentiation.jl/README.md

 * c₁×(c₂×x) => (c₁×c₂)×x  for c₁,c₂ constants

 These rules are generally safe in the sense of obeying IEEE floating point arithmetic rules.
-However if the runtime value of x happens to be NaN or Inf the **FSD** expressions x*0 and x+0 will identically return 0, because they will have been rewritten to 0 by the simplification rules.
-The expected IEEE result in these cases would be NaN.
+However if the runtime value of x happens to be NaN or Inf the **FSD** expression x*0 will identically return 0, because it will have been rewritten to 0 by the simplification rules.
+The expected IEEE result is NaN.
+The expected IEEE result for x+0 is NaN when x is NaN.
+But the **FSD** result will be zero when x is NaN because the expression will have been rewritten to 0.

 ## Future work
 The **FSD** algorithm is fast enough to differentiate large expression graphs (>10⁵ operations) but the LLVM compiler has difficulty compiling the large functions that result.
 Compile time rises dramatically and out of memory errors are common.
 For these very large graphs I hope to use [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl).
-The function generation time should be acceptable and runtime performance should be good, if not as fast as fully compiled code.
+The function generation time should be acceptable and runtime performance should be good, if not as fast as fully compiled code

+The code currently uses BitVector for tracking reachability of function roots and variable nodes.
+This seemed like a good idea when I began and thought **FSD** would only be practical for modest size graphs (<10⁴ nodes).
+Unfortunately, for larger graphs the memory overhead of the BitVector representation becomes significant.
+It should be possible to automatically detect when it would make sense to switch from BitVector to Set.
+Then it will be possible to differentiate significantly larger graphs than is currently feasible.

 The current code can only differentiate symbolic expressions without branches.
 However, the **FSD** algorithm is fast enough that it should be practical to use it in a tracing JIT compiler, applying **FSD** to the basic blocks detected and compiled by the JIT.
-This would make it possible to differentiate a much wider range of programs.
+Many programs could be differentiated competely automatically by this method.
 I'm not a compiler expert so it is unlikely I will do this by myself.
-But contact me if you are a compiler expert and want a cool project to work on.
+But contact me if *you* are a compiler expert and want a cool project to work on.

 <details>
  <summary> Examples and basic usage </summary>